BelledonneCommunications/linphone-web-plugin/README.md

 * openssl
 * awk (on Windows get it from http://gnuwin32.sourceforge.net/packages/gawk.htm and add it to your PATH environment variable)
+* patch (on Windows get it from http://gnuwin32.sourceforge.net/packages/patch.htm and add it to your PATH environment variable)
 * Make sure you have cloned the linphone-web-plugin repository recursively.
   If this is not the case, get the submodules: